zhouzhongyuan/blog/contents/articles/solarcity-agony/index.md

 ![misunderstanding tweet from solarcity](./misunderstandingTweet.png)

+For 21 days, this tweet was the only indication anything was being done and that they had even looked at the situation.

 ## Concerned About My Credit

 At this point it's now April, and I've not made a payment since January.
 Not because I don't want to, but because I pretty much can't.
 Based on all the other shenanigans, I realized they will probably report me to a credit agency for late and missing payments.
 So I contacted my assigned customer service manager and asked her about this.
 It took weeks and weeks to get an answer to this simple question.
 And the answer was